contao/docs/docs/manual/installation/quickstart.en.md

 ### Root directory (document root)

 In Contao, all publicly accessible files are located in the `/public` subfolder of the installation.
-Create folder `public` and set the root directory (document root) of the installation to this subfolder via the admin panel of the hosting provider to this subfolder.
+Create a folder called `public` and set the root directory (document root) of the installation to this subfolder via the admin panel of the hosting provider to this subfolder.

 **Example:** `example.com` points to the directory `/www/example/public`.